 Getting lots of fresh air and doing moderate exercise for as long as you feel comfortable might help you feel sleepier at night.
-Also, there is some evidence that active women are less likely to experience problems in later pregnancy and labour (NHS, 2017c)!
+There are other benefits, too.

-Practicing relaxation techniques, such as yoga before bed has shown to help with fewer awakenings and can help to lower anxiety (Beddoe et al, 2009).
+Practicing relaxation techniques, such as yoga before bed may help with fewer awakenings and help to lower anxiety.

 Jenny Barrett, an NCT antenatal teacher, says:

 ‘Some pregnant mums find that classes such as Yoga for Pregnancy can really help in getting some gentle exercise and learning some relaxation techniques.
 You could get your partner to give you a massage to help you relax – this is a good way to practice techniques that you could use during labour.’

 Cut down or cut out caffeine, especially later in the day, and remember that caffeine is also present in tea, chocolate, soft drinks, energy drinks, and some medicines, such as cold and flu remedies (NHS, 2020b).

 Alcohol is associated with more disrupted sleep, so you may decide to stick to government recommended guidelines on alcohol during pregnancy (NHS, 2021d).

 5. Healthy eating